Next to a good diet and exercise, good sleep is one the essential things our body and mind needs to function correctly.

 - Caffeine consumption

-Here are some tips for getting a better sleep
+Tips for getting a better nights sleep

 Good sleep consists of 7-9 hours a night, it means you fall asleep soon after getting into bed, within 30 minutes or less.
 You typically sleep through the night, and waking up no more than once per night.